MX23RW : Wednesday, March 12 04:34:23| >> :120:9567:9567:

 Enzo Maresca's impact at Chelsea during the first six months of his reign has been undermined for two reasons, former winger Shaun Wright-Phillips tells Sports Mole.

-Former Chelsea winger Shaun Wright-Phillips has heaped praise on Enzo Maresca for the impact that he has made at Stamford Bridge.
+Former Chelsea winger Shaun Wright-Phillips has heaped praise on Enzo Maresca for the impact that he has made at Stamford Bridge, in an exclusive interview with Sports Mole.

 On the back of the Blues securing sixth position in the Premier League under predecessor Mauricio Pochettino, Maresca's side currently sit in fourth place in the standings.